barneyb/johann/README.md

 ## Writing Johann Programs

 Johann source code is always plain text, encoded with UTF-8, and uses a `.jn` extension by convention.
 Multibyte characters aren't _forbidden_, but they also don't work.
 There is no locale/language awareness.
 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
 Whitespace is merely a delimiter (i.e., not semantic), and braces are used for control flow "blocks".
 Type declarations are permitted, but are currently ignored except to introduce a global constant.
+There is no exception handling.

 Functions are defined with the `fn` keyword.
 Use `return` to return a value.
 The entry point for a program is always a function named `main`, which returns an exit code.